borgmatic-collective/borgmatic/docs/how-to/backup-your-databases.md

 ```

 That restores a `users` database only if it was dumped using the
 `postgresql_databases:` data source hook.
-And this command won't restore
+This command won't restore `users`
-`users` databases that were dumped using other hooks.
+databases that were dumped using other hooks.

 Note that these flags don't change the hostname or port to which the database
 is actually restored.
 For that, see below about restoring to an alternate